Learn more about the City's animal licensing and pound services. You can also discover more about our off-leash dog parks and urban wildlife control.

 • Gender (if known)

-We may be able to connect the dog with its owner if there is valid dog licence information.
+We may be able to connect the animal with its owner if there is valid license information.

-Municipal Law Enforcement Officers will impound dogs at large if unlicenced, and they will be brought to the city pound until they can be returned to their owner, or adopted by the Thunder Bay and District Humane Society.
-Pound fees and/or fines may apply to impounded animals.
+Dogs will be brought to the city pound/kennel until they can be returned to their owner, or adopted through our animal partners network.
+Cats will be brought to the Thunder Bay Humane Society.
+Fees and/or fines may apply to animals who stay at the pound/kennel.

-If you've lost a dog, call 807-577-MLEO (6536) or visit the Municipal Pound at 882 Alloy Place (off Central Avenue) to claim a stray dog.
-Stray dogs will be held for a minimum of three working days.
+Call 807-577-MLEO (6536) or visit the Municipal Pound/Kennel at 882 Alloy Place (off Central Avenue) to claim a stray dog.
+Stray animals will be held for a minimum of three working days.
+Hours are Monday - Saturday 8:30 a.m. until 4:30 p.m.

-Stray cats can be reported to the Thunder Bay and District Humane Society, located at 1535 Rosslyn Road.
+Stray cats may be found at the Thunder Bay and District Humane Society.
 They can be contacted at 807-475-8803.

 Animal response by Enforcement Officers